How to use the command 'ostree' (with examples)

 Explanation:

-: Specifies the path to the repository where the commit will be created.--branch branch_name
+: Indicates the repository where the commit will be stored.--branch branch_name

 Use case 3: Show files in commit